Grandma Mae’s Country Naturals Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseeds, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Grandma Mae’s Country Naturals dog food is a plant-based kibble using a below average amount of pork or chicken meals as its main sources of animal protein, thus earning the brand 4 stars.
+Grandma Mae’s Country Naturals is a plant-based dry dog food using a moderate amount of pork or chicken meals as its main sources of animal protein, thus earning the brand 4 stars.

 For a quality grain free option from the same company, please visit our review of Grandma Mae’s Country Naturals Grain Free

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.